2.4 million ft² existing construction

 We studied how these five elements function currently on the Houston Zoo campus, as well as how they will change once the first phase of the Zoo’s new master plan comes to fruition.

-In the context of the Zoo, edges can be considered as physical barriers, as persistent conditions that guests can follow along, or as metaphorical boundaries between zones. fig. i
+Edges can be considered as physical barriers, as persistent conditions that guests can follow along, or as metaphorical boundaries between zones.

-While edges themselves are not paths, they can run adjacent to paths and aid in reinforcing a particular sense of place (e.g. “follow the edge of the construction fence until you hit the Big Bugs exhibit,” or “pass by the hoofed animals until you reach the entrance to African Forest”).
+While edges themselves are not paths, they can run adjacent to paths and aid in reinforcing a particular sense of place.

 Nodes offer a natural opportunity to inform an efficient orientation system that provides guests with the information they need, when they need it, without over-signing.